Research

 Role of Major Stressful Life Events in Development of Cancer

 Psychological stress has been shown to be related to suppression of immunity.
-A suppressed immune system may in turn lead to development of cancer.
+A suppressed immune system may in turn lead to the development of cancer.
 The purpose of this research study is to assess if there is a difference in certain immune mediators/chemicals in the blood of patients with newly diagnosed cancer and a history of major stressful life events in comparison to patients with newly diagnosed cancer and healthy controls with no history of major stressful events in the past one year.
 This study requires one study visit where participants will sign the consent form, complete a questionnaire, and have blood drawn.

 Eligibility Criteria: